Crispy Breaded Shrimp Without the Gluten

 If you crave extra-crispy shrimp without a thick wall of breading getting in way, look no further than potato starch.
 It gives shrimp a light, crunchy crust redolent of potato chips and opens the door to an array of seasoning options.

 East Asian cuisine incorporates potato starch, also known as katakuriko, in frying about as much as American coking uses flour in breading, so you'll find a lot of resources in Japanese and Chinese recipes if you need a little inspiration.
 Perhaps the most well known use of potato starch for breading shrimp is the Japanese dish shrimp tatsuta age, which calls for a soy sauce, mirin and ginger marinade, but any brine or marinade works.
 You can also go with your favorite seasoned breading recipe and substitute potato starch for the flour.

 Total Time: 15 minutes | Prep Time: 5 minutes | Serves: 2 to 4

-- Deep-frying oil
+- Canola or peanut oil